canonical/microceph/README.md

 MicroCeph is a member of the Ubuntu family.
 It's an open-source project that warmly welcomes community contributions, suggestions, fixes, and constructive feedback.

-If you find any errors or have suggestions for improvements, please [open an issue on GitHub][bug-microceph]
+If you find any errors or have suggestions for improvements, please [open an issue on GitHub][bug-microceph].

 [Join our Matrix forum][matrix-microceph] to engage with our community and get support.

 We abide by the [Ubuntu Code of Conduct][ubuntu-coc].

 Excited about MicroCeph?
-See [our list of fans][stargazers-microceph].
+See [who else is a fan][stargazers-microceph].

 ## Contribute to MicroCeph